 Clostridium difficile is found normally in the gut (intestines) and rarely causes problems in babies, children or healthy adults, as it is kept in check by other bacteria.
 Antibiotics can disturb the balance of bacteria in the gut allowing Clostridium difficile to multiply and produce toxins.
 The toxins can cause a range of symptoms from mild diarrhoea to severe inflammation of the bowel.

 Meticillin-sensitive Staphylococcus aureus is a type of bacteria (germ) which lives harmlessly on the skin and in the noses, in about one third of people.
 The germ can also cause disease, particularly if there is an opportunity for the bacteria to enter the body, for example through broken skin or a medical procedure.
 During 2013-2014 we reported 2 Meticillin-sensitive Staphylococcus aureus positive blood cultures.

 Escherichia coli is found normally in the gut (intestines) where it lives harmlessly.
 Some strains of E.coli have the ability to cause infections including food poisoning, eg E. coli O157, or infections outside the intestinal tract such as urinary tract infections (UTIs), and bacteraemia (bacteria in the blood).
 All Trusts report every instance of E. coli in blood cultures even those occurring outside hospital.
 Public Health England use the information submitted with the aim of contributing to a better understanding of risk factors for this infection.
-During 2013-2014 we reported 10 infections.

 The Infection Prevention and Control Team are specialist nurses and consultant microbiologists who work together with all healthcare staff to try to identify infection risks and ensure patients are cared for in a safe, clean environment.
 The team is also closely involved with all new developments to make sure that infection prevention and control is an integral part of everything we do.